actions/stale/README.md

 #### repo-token

-Personal Access Token (PAT) that allows the stale workflow to authenticate and perform API calls to GitHub.
+Personal Access Token (PAT) that allows the stale workflow to authenticate and perform API calls to GitHub in the specified repository.
 Under the hood, it uses the [@actions/github](https://www.npmjs.com/package/@actions/github) package.

 Default value: `${{ github.token }}`

+#### repo-owner

+The owner / organization of the repository that you wish to run the stale workflow on.

+Default value: `${{ github.repository_owner }}`

+#### repo-name

+The name of the repository that you wish to run the stale workflow on.

+Default value: `${{ github.event.repository.name }}`

 #### days-before-stale